Gankra/thesis/thesis.md

 ## Blind Trust

 At one extreme, we have unconditional trust with little justification.
-This strategy has significant benefits.

 First and foremost, a trusting interface is simply the easiest to *implement*.
 The implementor doesn't need to concern themselves with corner cases because they are simply assumed to not occur.
 This in turn give significant control to the user of the interface.
 The user doesn't need to worry about the interface checking or mangling inputs.
 It's up to them to figure out how correct usage is ensured.

-Trusting interfaces are also, in principle, ergonomic to work with.
+Trusting interfaces are also,
+in principle, ergonomic to work with.
 In particular one is allowed to try to use the interface in whatever manner they please.
 This enables programs to be transformed in a more continuous manner.
 Intermediate designs may be incorrect